-Level 5 Code: K/618/7487 This unit gives students an understanding of HNC E- Commerce & strategy how and why businesses and organisations develop E-Commerce strategies (Unit 51) to remain competitive in the global Year 2 - 15 Credits market.
-Students will gain appreciation of the elements and resources required to set Full Time up an E-Commerce site.
-They will engage in the design and implementation of the design and implementation of strategies that would, in reality, form part of a secure E-Commerce site.
+Level 5 Code: K/618/7487 This unit gives students an understanding of HNC E- Commerce & strategy how and why businesses and organisations develop E-Commerce strategies Year 2 - Full Time 15 Credits market.
+Students will gain appreciation of the elements and resources required to set up an E-Commerce site.
+They will engage in Full Time the design and implementation of strategies that would, in reality, form part of a secure E-Commerce site.
 Students will examine the impact that E- Commerce has on society and the global market for consumers, buyers and sellers in terms of the benefits and drawbacks of online purchasing.
 Students will research the technologies involved in setting up a secure E-Commerce site in preparation for implementing their own E-Commerce strategy.
 Assessment Components Same as Unit 1